 Zoonotic Influenza Vaccines

-The WHO says Zoonotic influenza refers to a disease caused by animal influenza viruses that cross the animal–human divide to infect people.
-People can be infected with influenza viruses that are usually circulating in animals, such as avian influenza virus subtypes A(H5N1) and A(H9N2) and swine influenza virus subtypes A(H1N1) and (H3N2).
+Zoonotic influenza refers to diseases caused by animal influenza viruses, says the WHO.
+People can be infected with various influenza viruses circulating in animals, such as avian influenza (Bird Flu) virus subtypes A(H5N1) and A(H9N2) and swine influenza virus subtypes A(H1N1) and (H3N2).

-African swine fever is a highly contagious and deadly viral disease affecting domestic and feral swine of all ages.
-The U.S. Department of Agriculture says it is not a threat to human health and cannot be transmitted from pigs to humans.
-And it is not a food safety issue.
+African Swine Fever (ASF) is a highly contagious and deadly viral disease affecting domestic and feral swine of all ages.
+African Swine Fever is either pig-to-pig or through a pig consuming contaminated pork, but the virus can also be spread through ticks and inadvertently by humans.
+The U.S. Department of Agriculture and FDA says it is not a threat to human health and cannot be transmitted from pigs to humans.

 Zoonotic Influenza Vaccine News

 September 17, 2021 - The Centre for Health Protection of the Department of Health is closely monitoring a human case of avian influenza A(H5N6) in the Mainland, and again urged the public to maintain strict personal, food, and environmental hygiene both locally and during travel.
 The case involves a 40-year-old woman living in Yongzhou in Hunan Province, who had prior exposure to a live poultry market before the onset of symptoms.
 She developed symptoms on September 8 and was admitted for treatment on the following day.
 The patient is in serious condition.